softwaresaved/CW-ideas/content/cw21-software-citation-videos.md

 *   _Emmy Tsang (Scribe)_
 *   _Esther Plomp_

 ---

-_This document should be used to capture the information for a Collaborative Session / Hack Day Idea.
-(The total amount of text should ideally be between 100-300 words and you can include a diagram or two).
-The document should be no larger than two pages of A4.
-Don’t delete the details at the top of the document but you should delete all of this hint text (Arial, italic, grey, size 11) once you no longer need it._

 ### **Context / Research Domain**

-_Please describe the context or research domain to which the problem applies_

 Software citation videos (to understand why and how to make your software citable)

 ### **Problem**

-_Description of the problem you are trying to solve_

 _Preliminary activity_

 *   Mario: something **visual** is always very appealing, base it on a theme that has been running through the workshop, need to define the right skill set required when pitching the idea, (I have no definite idea)
     *   For software citation - Stephan Druskat is a good person to talk to